YIREN1/agar-socket/README.md

 # Agar.io
- with p5js and web socket, inspired by Daniel Shiffman http://codingtra.in
+ with p5js and socket.io, inspired by Daniel Shiffman http://codingtra.in